mpv-player/mpv/DOCS/edl-mpv.rst

 - not add segment boundaries as chapter points
 - require full compatibility between all segments (same codec etc.)

+Another header part of this mechanism is ``no_clip``.
+This header is similar to ``mp4_dash``, but does not include on-demand opening/closing of segments, and does not support init segments.
+It also exists solely to support internal ytdl requirements.

 Separate files for tracks
 =========================